Pius X stuns Fremont in double overtime in title game rematch

 LINCOLN—The rematch of last season’s Class A championship needed two overtimes to decide, but the result remained the same.

-No. 3 Fremont fell 68-64 to No. X Lincoln Pius X on the opening night of the Early Bird Classic.
+No. 3 Fremont fell 68-64 to No. X Lincoln Pius X on the opening night of winter sports.

 “We are a lot better of a team than what we showed today,” said Fremont coach Kelly Flynn.
 “We have to learn from this and not have this feeling very often. ”